dimkr/tootik/README.md

 Requests from other servers are handled by [fed.Listener](https://pkg.go.dev/github.com/dimkr/tootik/fed#Listener), a HTTP server.

 It extracts the signature and key ID from a request using [httpsig.Extract](https://pkg.go.dev/github.com/dimkr/tootik/httpsig#Extract), uses [Resolver](https://pkg.go.dev/github.com/dimkr/tootik/fed#Resolver) to fetch the public key if needed, validates the request using [Verify](https://pkg.go.dev/github.com/dimkr/tootik/httpsig#Signature.Verify) and inserts the received [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) object into `inbox`.

-In addition, [fed.Listener](https://pkg.go.dev/github.com/dimkr/tootik/fed#Listener) allows other servers to fetch public activity (like public posts) from `outbox`, so they can fetch some past activity by a newly-followed user.

 ```
                                       ┌───────────────┐